Word ladder

-Word ladder (also known as Doublets, word-links, change-the-word puzzles, paragrams, laddergrams, or word golf) is a word game invented by Lewis Carroll.
-A word ladder puzzle begins with two words, and to solve the puzzle one must find a chain of other words to link the two, in which two adjacent words (that is, words in successive steps) differ by one letter.
+Word ladder (Note: Also known as Doublets, word-links, change-the-word puzzles, paragrams, laddergrams, or word golf.) is a word game invented by Lewis Carroll.
+A word ladder puzzle begins with two words, and to solve the puzzle one must find a chain of other words to link the two, in which two adjacent words (that is, words in successive steps) differ by exactly one letter.

 History

 Lewis Carroll says that he invented the game on Christmas in 1877.
 Carroll devised the word game for Julia and Ethel Arnold.
 The first mention of the game in Carroll's diary was on 12 March 1878, which he originally called "Word-links", and described as a two-player game.
 Carroll published a series of word ladder puzzles and solutions, which he then called "Doublets", in the magazine Vanity Fair, beginning with the 29 March 1879 issue.
 Later that year, it was made into a book, published by Macmillan and Co.

-J. E. Surrick and L. M. Conant published a book Laddergrams of such puzzles in 1927.
+J. E. Surrick and L. M. Conant published a book titled Laddergrams of such puzzles in 1927.

 Vladimir Nabokov alluded to the game using the name "word golf" in the novel Pale Fire, in which the narrator says 'some of my records are: hate—love in three, lass—male in four, and live—dead in five (with "lend" in the middle).'

 The game was revived in Australia in the 1990s by The Canberra Times as "Stepword".

 Word ladders are often featured in the New York Times crossword puzzle.

 Rules

 The player is given a start word and an end word.
-In order to win the game, the player must change the start word into the end word progressively, creating an existing word at each step.
+In order to win the game, the player must progressively change the start word into the end word, creating an existing word at each step.
 Each step consists of a single letter substitution.
 For example, the following are the seven shortest solutions to the word ladder puzzle between words "cold" and "warm", using words from Collins Scrabble Words.